cmu-sei/juneberry/docs/specs/model_configuration_specification.md

         "kwargs": { <OPTIONAL kwargs to be passed (expanded) to __init__ on construction> }
     }
-    "format_version": <Linux style version string of the format of this file>, "label_mapping": <OPTIONAL: A dictionary or filepath to a JSON file containing a dictionary which translates the integer class numbers the model is aware of into human-readable strings.>, "mmdetection": {
+    "format_version": <Linux style version string of the format of this file>, "lab_profile": <Specific host settings or limits relevant to this model.>
+    "label_mapping": <OPTIONAL: A dictionary or filepath to a JSON file containing a dictionary which translates the integer class numbers the model is aware of into human-readable strings.>, "mmdetection": {